 [Driving directions from Havelock North]

 Walking Tracks – Enjoyed every day by hundreds of walkers and joggers, Te Mata Park has an extensive network of well-formed tracks that provide varied landscapes, views and gradients.
-In March 2014, the Trust launched the Top 5 Walking Tracks which provide a variety of options to explore some spectacular areas of the Park on foot.
+Choose from one of the Top 5 Walking Tracks which provide a variety of options to explore some spectacular areas of the Park on foot.

 Bennelong Mountain Bike Club – a friendly group of recreational bikers with an emphasis on having fun together, all levels of skill and experience are welcomed;